Mallu Bhatti Vikramarka

 Mallu Bhatti Vikramarka (born 15 June 1961) is an Indian politician currently serving as the 4th Deputy Chief Minister of Telangana since December 2023.
 He represents Madhira constituency in the Telangana Legislative assembly.
 He previously served as the second Leader of Opposition in Telangana Legislative Assembly.
 He was elected as the Member of Legislative Assembly in 2009 and 2014 elections.
 He was the Chief Whip for Government of Andhra Pradesh from 2009 to 2011 and also served as the last Deputy Speaker of United Andhra Pradesh Legislative Assembly from 2011 to 2014.
 He is a member of the Indian National Congress party.

 Early life

 Mallu Bhatti Vikramarka was born to Mallu Akhilanda and Mallu Manikyam.
 His native village is Snanala Laxmipuram in Wyra mandal (Khammam district).
 He did his Graduation from Nizam College, Hyderabad and Post Graduation from University of Hyderabad.
-He has two brothers, A R Mallu and Mallu Ravi, who is a former Member of Parliament.
+He has two brothers, A R Mallu and Mallu Ravi, who were 1st while former Member of Parliament and 2nd current member of parliament.